razorsk8jz/ML_Project/README.md

 flower3 = 2

 So, we have 3 classes, and when we assign a sample to a class, it will be much easier to assign it to '0', rather than comparing to a string ('flower1').
 As usual, let me know if you guys need clarification on anything.
 Feel free to try implementing some of the functions soon.
 I will continue working on the Bayes portion.

+# Code Update 12/4/17 (Brennan Lefler)
+Implemented functions that split data with even distribution, 70/30 training/test data.
+Also implemented Bayes function to get class probabilities.
+It's starting to get quite convoluted, so I apologize.
+Training samples and classes are in lists named 'trainingSamples', 'trainingClasses'.
+Same for test samples and classes. ('testSamples', etc.) We need to start working on the Relief algorithm as well.